 4: Steam Cleaner

-Steam cleaners don’t seem to be as popular as they used to be and I’m not really sure why.
+Steam cleaners don’t seem to be as popular as they used to be a few years ago and I’m not really sure why.

 Cleaning with steam is an EXCELLENT way to disinfect pretty much any surface in your home.
 And all you need is water!